Ankouno/SMW-Data/Glitch List.md

 * Bouncing off Wigglers enough will start giving Mario glitched score sprites.
 [Video](https://youtu.be/7nwktrDawdM) - [Fix](http://www.smwcentral.net/?p=section&a=details&id=4441)
 * Generating enough score sprites in a short enough time can cause early ones to get overwritten, preventing the value for it from actually being added.
 * Despawning a score sprite offscreen before it's processed will cause the value for it to not actually be added.
+* Most score sprites don't set whether they were on Layer 1 or 2, but score sprites spawned from the spinning coin sprites do.
+As a result, if that score sprite is spawned on Layer 2, almost any score sprites that later take the same slot will also be considered to be on Layer 2 (causing the sprite to spawn offset on that layer).
 * Freezing the game (via $9D) on the frame a Koopa shell turns into a normal Koopa will cause its graphics to glitch during Mario's shrinking animation.
 * Two shell-less Koopas can enter the same Koopa shell if timed correctly, but only the last one to enter before the Koopa emerges will actually have an effect on what spawns.
 * Bullet Bills make no sound when spawning directly into the level, even though Banzai Bills do.
 [Fix](http://www.smwcentral.net/?p=section&a=details&id=8755)